10 FFJR

 Richard Thaler identifies two notions of the EMH, which he labels the “price is right” and “no free lunch” principles.
 The “price is right” principle says asset prices will “fully reflect” available information and thus “provide accurate signals for resource allocation”.
 The “no free lunch” principle holds that market prices are impossible to predict making it very hard for an investor to beat the market after taking account of risk.
 The “no free lunch” principle is the variant that is both less demanding of market foresight and more empirically testable.

 Most empirical studies of the EMH test the “no free lunch” principle.
 However, Shiller (1984) laments the existence of “claims that because real returns are nearly unforecastable, the real price of stocks is close to the intrinsic value” and suggest that “this argument for the efficient markets hypothesis represents one of the most remarkable errors in the history of economic thought” (1984, p.
 459).
-In other words, a common fallacy is to collate the two variants, so that evidence for the “no free lunch” variant is adduced as supporting the “price is right” theory.
+In other words, a common fallacy is to conflate the two variants so that evidence for the “no free lunch” variant is adduced as supporting the “price is right” theory.

 The “price is right” theory often underlies papers that use event studies to evaluate the merits of corporate policies or regulation.
 We will discuss some issues with conflation of these two principles in Chapter 13.